Water Resources Data Science Group

 Michael Stephens (MS 2017, now at USGS California Water Science Center) used archived borehole geophysical logs and measured geochemistry to map aquifer salinity structure in the Fruitvale and Rosedale Ranch oilfields near Bakersfield.
 A key part of this project was determining values for empirical constants in Archie's equation by mathematical optimization based on measured geochemistry.
 Michael's work explored the role of stratigraphy and faults in controlling deep aquifer salinity.

-Marissa Loustale (MS in progress) is using SIMS oxygen-isotope data from late cements in core to estimate groundwater salinity.
+Marissa Loustale (MS 2018, now at California Air Resources Board) used SIMS oxygen-isotope data from late cements in core to estimate groundwater salinity.

-Will Chang (Tule Analytics) is a data scientist using machine learning techniques to understand water resources.
+Will Chang (Hypergradient) is a data scientist using machine learning techniques to understand water resources.